BharathKumarReddy2103/AWS-Cloud/Day-15/AWS CloudFront.md

 ________________________________________
 **Conclusion**

-CloudFront, when combined with S3, forms a powerful architecture for delivering static content with speed, scalability, and security.
+**CloudFront**, when combined with S3, forms a powerful architecture for delivering static content with speed, scalability, and security.
 Whether you’re building a blog, portfolio, or serving multimedia files, leveraging CDN is a cloud-native best practice every DevOps engineer should know.